Bohemian Romani: Speakers

 The self-ethnonym of Bohemian Romanies was simply Rom (plural Roma).
 They were called "Hungarians" by the Sinti; this probably reflects their origin in Slovakia, which was then part of Hungary.
 They were called "Poles" (Poljako, plural Poljača) by the Kalderash, which is one of the ethnonyms the Kalderar use to refer to different Romani groups.
 The sedentary population referred to all peripatetic groups, including Bohemian Roma, as "gypsies": cikáni in Czech or Zigeuner in German.

-In the early 20th century, Bohemian Romani was, at least in some groups of Bohemian Roma, gradually becoming a non-native ethnic language, acquired in late childhood and used mostly for secretive purposes (cf. Lesný 1916: 214–216, Lípa 1960: 50).
-Clearly, a development had started toward a Para-Romani variety, that is, a specialized non-native variety spoken by Roma, which has the grammar of a majority language (Czech in this case) as well as an access to Romani-derived lexicon (Elšík 2003: 44).
+In the early 20th century, Bohemian Romani was, at least in some groups of Bohemian Roma, gradually becoming a non-native ethnic language, acquired in late childhood and used mostly for secretive purposes..
+Clearly, a development had started toward a Para-Romani variety, that is, a specialized non-native variety spoken by Roma, which has the grammar of a majority language (Czech in this case) as well as an access to Romani-derived lexicon.

 The Nazi genocide of Roma and Sinti in the 1940s brought about radical death of all Romani dialects of pre-war Bohemia, including Bohemian Romani.
-Only ca. 600 (i.e. 10% of) Czech Roma and Sinti survived the genocide (Nečas 1995), including perhaps a hundred of Bohemian Roma.
+Only ca. 600 (i.e. 10% of) Czech Roma and Sinti survived the genocide, including perhaps a hundred of Bohemian Roma.
 Bohemian Romani ceased to be used by the survivors due to a complete social disintegration of their communities, and they ceased to transmit the language to their children.
-The last known speaker of Bohemian Romani died in the 1970s (Hana Šebková, p.c.).
+The last known speaker of Bohemian Romani died in the 1970s.

 The historical group of Bohemian Romanies must be distinguished from those Romanies groups that live in Bohemia presently.
 The latter are post-World War II immigrants from Slovakia (especially Romungro), who do not speak Bohemian Romani.